chittesh24/AI_PR_Review_Agent/README.md

 - A PR is **reopened**

 The AI agent:
-1. Reads your code diff
+1. Reads your code difference
 2. Sends it securely to GPT-5 Mini
 3. Posts a summary + inline review comments